 Investigation-based alerts are sent via email in HTML form, using the UTF-8 charset and base64 transfer encoding.
 The subject of the message consists of the word Nexthink followed by a colon and then the name of the alert.
 The message content is composed of two HTML tables preceded by an embedded CSS snippet which defines the style of the two tables.
-The first HTML table displays some general information about the alert, whereas the second HTML table holds the result of the investigation associated to the alert, in the case of investigation-based alerts.
+The first HTML table displays some general information about the alert, whereas the second HTML table holds the result of the investigation-based alerts.
 If an investigation-based alert fails to execute, a message indicating the reason for the failure appears in the place of the results of the corresponding investigation.